-The problem is if you’re away, how do you know what the dang temperature is inside the RV while you're out?
+The problem is if you’re away, how do you know what the temperature is inside the RV?

 Dead pets could ensue.

-The most reliable way we found to have total peace of mind regarding your RV temperature is to use a cellular-based temperature monitoring device.
+The most reliable way to have total peace of mind regarding your RV temperature is to use a cellular pet temperature monitor.

 Introducing The MarCELL